Helena Josefsson: Solo albums and other projects

 "What do you want to become when you grow up?
 Either a troll or an artist!, I replied to that question at 7 years of age.
 When I think about it, trolls and artists do have rather much in common.
 What I wanted, and still try to achieve, is the sense of liberty, being part of nature, getting room in the city, finding a spot for mushrooming.
 That it is all right to be the way one is and still being able to receive love.
 Being an artist and composer is probably one of the few lifestyles where one can be a troll simultaneously!"

 In 2007 Josefsson released her first solo album, Dynamo.
 The album was produced by Lundquist at his AGM studio and was published by EMI and Gessle's own company, Elevator Entertainment.
 The album spent two weeks on the Swedish Charts reaching No. 23 as the highest position.
 Josefsson toured with her own band in 2007 to promote Dynamo in Sweden and Germany.

 Her second album, Kyss Mej (Kiss me), followed in 2011.
 It was her first in Swedish but it received mixed reviews from the press.
 In the same year, she took part in a tribute project to the American country music singer Dolly Parton.
 Josefsson along with other Swedish female singers, Nina Persson (the Cardigans), Cecilia Nordlund (aka Cilihili), Lotta Wenglén and Gudrún Hauksdóttir, performed a live concert and recorded a documentary film Jag är min egen Dolly Parton (I am My Own Dolly Parton, dir.
 Jessica Nettelbladt).
 An English version of the documentary was also released.

 In 2013 Josefsson sang together with the Vindla String Quartet, performing in French, notably "Hymne à l'amour" by Edith Piaf. and "Ne Me Quitte Pas" by Jacques Brel.
 "Ne Me Quitte Pas" was filmed by Sveriges Berlin, a Malmö based video magazine that followed local culture.

 In late 2015 she released Happiness, a jazz-covers album with Swedish trio Kontur, and toured Sweden with them.
 Peter Eliasson of Skånska Dagbladet reviewed the tour premiere in Malmö, scoring the concert 3 out of 5.
 She released Beauty love anything in 2019.

 Personal life

-Josefsson married Martinique Josefsson, her longtime boyfriend, in 2003; they live in Malmö and became the parents of a boy, Charles Diedrick, on 8 November 2008.
+Josefsson married Martinique Josefsson, her longtime boyfriend, in 2003; they live in Malmö and became the parents of a boy, Charles Didrik, on 8 November 2008.
 On 31 May 2012 her second child, a boy named Cornelis was born.
-In 2012 Helena graduated from the University of Copenhagen with an optometrist diploma.
+In 2015 Helena graduated from the University of Copenhagen with an optometrist diploma.
 In between touring and recording sessions she works in one of the optic stores in Landskrona (near Malmö, south Sweden).